Western WA weather: First atmospheric river of the season on its way

 Atmospheric rivers are long, flowing columns of condensed water vapor.
 Like a conveyor belt, they carry vapor for thousands of miles from out over the ocean.
 When an atmospheric river hits the West Coast, it can generate a series of storms, with each storm producing inches of rain or feet of snow.

-ources: NOAA, scientificamerican.com (Mark Nowlin / The Seattle Times)
+Sources: NOAA, scientificamerican.com (Mark Nowlin / The Seattle Times)

 You can think of it like a river in the sky.

 They form near the equator, where warm temperatures cause water to evaporate and rise into the atmosphere.
-Some of the water vapor is pulled away from the equator, forming the narrow band that transports the moisture to other regions like a conveyor belt.
+Some of the water vapor is pulled away from the equator, forming a narrow band that transports the moisture to other regions like a conveyor belt.

 Once the atmospheric river reaches land and the moisture-laden air lifts over terrain, it cools and condenses the water vapor, like wringing out an atmospheric sponge.
 It can produce heavy rain and snowfall, depending on the elevation of the land.